-When I say the word “Thanksgiving,” what comes to mind?
+When we hear the word “Thanksgiving,” what comes to mind?

 In Luke Chapter 17, Jesus encountered ten men with leprosy, an infectious disease that causes severe, deforming skin sores and nerve damage to the body.
-According to Old Testament Law, because leprosy was contagious those infected with it were to be sent outside of the community away from their loved ones.
-Therefore, leprosy affected sufferers both physically and emotionally.
+According to Old Testament Law, because leprosy was contagious, those infected with it were to be sent outside of the community away from their loved ones.
+Therefore, leprosy affected sufferers and their loved ones both physically and emotionally.

 We read this in Luke 17:12: